izznogooood/docker-plexconnect/README.md

 **Usage**:

-* This Docker uses port: 53, 80 & 443.
+* This Docker container uses port: 53, 80 & 443.
 Make sure they are not in use.
 * The user/group is for file-permissions only.
 * "--name plexconnect" is optional.